youssefibrahim315/test/README.md

 Implement UI components with Kendo UI.

-Use Bootstrap for responsive design.
+## Use Bootstrap for responsive design.
+## Use ControlValueAccessor Enhanced performance

-Follow Angular best practices for modular development.
+## Follow Angular best practices for modular development.

 🚀 Performance